TheJumpCloud/support/zero-touch/Jamf Pro/README.md

 6. Log the user out so they can log back in.
 The JumpCloud agent completes the necessary steps for account takeover during this login.
    - If using JumpCloud for FileVault management the user will receive their Secure Token during their next system login after account takeover.

+A Jamf Enrollment Kickstart workflow is used to to ensure that the master orchestration policy runs on targeted machines post DEP enrollment.

 Steps are broken out into individual policies to leverage the "User Interaction" "Start" and "Complete" messages in Jamf and inform users as to what actions are occurring on their systems.

 Using individual policies vs a single master policy allows for more granular logging.
 These logs can come in very handy during troubleshooting events.

-The only policy that must be set to trigger on the event of "Enrollment" is the master  orchestration policy.
+The master orchestration policy is called by a launch daemon via the Jamf Enrollment Kickstart workflow.

+Shout out to [Yohan460(https://github.com/Yohan460) for creating and documenting a easy to use and reliable [Jamf Enrollment kickstart workflow](https://github.com/Yohan460/JAMF-Enrollment-Kickstart) which is leveraged in this guide.

+Reasoning for using a kickstart workflow over the Jamf "Enrollment Complete" tigger can be [found here](https://github.com/Yohan460/JAMF-Enrollment-Kickstart/wiki/10-Reasoning#reasoning).

-The six nested polices called by the orchestration script run by the orchestration policy are each set to a "Custom Event" where the event name is used by the orchestration script to ensure the nested polices run in a specific order.
+The six nested polices called by the orchestration script run using the "Custom Event" trigger where the event name is used by the orchestration script to ensure the nested polices run in a specific order.

 The seven policies call five scripts.
 These scripts are the meat and potatoes needed for the "Zero-Touch" JumpCloud workflow.